 Justice court data continues to be limited, since justice courts pay their own their interpreters out of county and municipality budgets.
-Therefore, there is no way to know exactly how many hearings or how many hours are interpreted in justice court and, more importantly, how often the justice courts follow rule 3-306 of the Utah Code of Judicial Administration and seek to appoint a certified interpreter before moving on to a less-qualified interpreter.
+Therefore, there is no way to know exactly how many hearings in justice court are interpreted and, more importantly, how often the justice courts follow rule 3-306 of the Utah Code of Judicial Administration and seek to appoint a certified interpreter before moving on to a less-qualified interpreter.